 My Research

-I am an Assistant Professor in the Department of Linguistics at the Ohio State University.
+I am an Assistant Professor in the Department of Linguistics at the Ohio State University, with an appointment in the Global Arts and Humanities Discovery Theme.
+I am also Collaborative Faculty in American Indian Studies.
 I specialize in language contact, change, and variation, with a particular focus on language ecologies of the Arctic and language endangerment and shift in Siberia.
 Since 2022, I have also been conducting fieldwork on Kalaallisut (West Greenlandic) in Greenland.

 I received my PhD from the University of Chicago in 2020, with a dissertation on ongoing morphosyntactic change in Chukchi.
 My overarching research interest is developing a typology of languages in situations of unstable multilingualism and shift, including endangered languages, heritage languages, and contact varieties.
 My work integrates approaches from contact linguistics, sociolinguistics, experimental psycholinguistics, and formal syntactic theory.